-Bedford Housing Authority is a Public Housing Agency in Bedford, Indiana that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Bedford Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Bedford Housing Authority serves Bedford.